cappuchinese/Intro-Java/src/main/java/section3_apis/part2_collections/Readme.md

 ```

 For largely this same reason, class `Student` has been implemented **_immutable_**.
+Encapsulation is dealt with in more detail in a later post.

 The JUnit tests will tell you when you are finished.